Edited: 2022-06-30, added capability to block multiple subnets.

 2. Create a VM

-If in need of assistance, can follow Server World’s tutorials (select OS of your choice at Other OS Configs
+If in need of assistance, can follow Server World’s tutorials (select OS of your choice at Other OS Configs).
+I spun one up with GUI application virt-manager.

 Now, one could make use of either of the below: